Avoid Graduation Blues – Let Your Hair Down after Uni!

 Whilst it is very important to kick back and relax, it is also necessary to be proactive and really get your foot in the door.
 You can make a start in many different ways, from preparing your CV for job-hunting, to perfecting your LinkedIn profile; whatever it is, make sure you understand what are the next steps for your career.

-Congratulations on finishing your degree and Best of Luck! 🙂
+Congratulations on finishing uni and getting to the end of your degree and Best of Luck! 🙂